-The Deprivation of Liberty Safeguards (DOLS) has been introduced into the Mental Capacity Act 2005 by the Mental Health Act 2007.
-The safeguards provide a framework for approving deprivation of liberty (DOL) for people who lack the capacity to consent to treatment or care in either a hospital or care home registered under the Care Standards Act 2000.
+The safeguards provide a framework for approving deprivation of liberty (DOL) for people who lack the capacity to consent to treatment or care in either a hospital or care home.
 The guidance states that the safeguards do not apply to people living at home.
 It will only be lawful to deprive somebody of their liberty elsewhere (for example, in their own home, in supported living arrangements other than in a care home, or in a day centre) when following an order of the Court of Protection on a personal welfare matter.
 In such a case, the Court of Protection order itself provides a legal basis for the deprivation of liberty.

 What constitutes a deprivation of liberty is not straightforward and depends on individual circumstances.
-A common example in supported living that indicates there is a deprivation of liberty would be homes with locked doors specifically to prevent people leaving and/or high staffing ratios relying on staff to prevent the person leaving.
-Situations where people do not have door keys may also indicate a deprivation of liberty but if a tenant does not have a door key because they are unable to use one, good person centred planning and approaches can determine how best the person would manage getting in and out of their home and who can hold keys on their behalf.
-An Order under s16 Mental Capacity Act 2005 is required to deprive a person of their liberty in supported living settings.
-For more information go to the Public Guardian website.
+A common example in supported living that indicates there is a deprivation of liberty would be homes with locked doors specifically to prevent people leaving.
+Situations where people do not have door keys may also indicate a deprivation of liberty; but if a tenant does not have a door key because they are unable to use one, good person centred planning and approaches can determine how best the person would manage getting in and out of their home and who can hold keys on their behalf.